 Prior to joining the GMC, Leana served as the director of operations at the Hispanic Chamber of Commerce of Wisconsin in Milwaukee and previously as the director of community resources at Highland Community School, a parent-directed Montessori public school on Milwaukee’s inner city westside, where her three children attend.
 Before launching the development program at Highland over three years, Leana worked for the urban agricultural non-profit Growing Power for nearly a decade (2003-2013) in various roles, from intern to Latino Community Liaison to Development Manager from 2008-2013.
 Leana is passionate about social justice as it relates to the food system, economics, and the environment, including aspects such as labor, energy consumption, health, education, and community development.
-Her professional experience coupled with her B.S. in International Agriculture and Natural Resources (Agriculture & Applied Economics emphasis) and executive MBA in progress, both from the UW-Madison has provided Leana with a diverse yet solid foundation of knowledge and experience in community development, including sustainable food systems development, personal and public health, education, workforce development, and business development.
+Her professional experience coupled with her B.S. in International Agriculture and Natural Resources (Agriculture & Applied Economics emphasis) and executive MBA from the UW-Madison has provided Leana with a diverse yet solid foundation of knowledge and experience in community development, including sustainable food systems development, personal and public health, education, workforce development, and business development.

 Leana serves on the board of directors for the Urban Ecology Center, the Southeastern WI Watersheds Trust (Sweet Water), and Highland Community School.
 She is a member of the Community Action Council, Institute for Urban Agriculture & Nutrition, the Hispanic Professionals of Greater Milwaukee and a mentor in the UW-Milwaukee Institute for Urban Education.
 Leana has served on the board of directors for the Center for Resilient Cities, the steering committee of the Milwaukee Food Council, and was a former member of the Rotary Club Amigos de Milwaukee.